openstack-archive/stacktach-sandbox/README.md

 the rabbit queue and save them to local files.
 The working directory and archive directory for `shoebox` is specified in `yagi.conf`.

-The sandbox environment configures `shoebox` to upload archive files to Swift automatically.
-This requires you create a credentials file in the `.../sandbox/` directory (like in `.../git/sandbox/etc/sample_rax_credentials.conf`) Call it `swift_credentials.conf` or alter the `shoebox.conf` file accordingly.
+The sandbox environment configures `shoebox` to archive notifications to local .json files and tarball them up after the directory reaches 20GB.

+To have shoebox upload to Swift, you are required to create a credentials file in the `.../sandbox/` directory (like in `.../git/sandbox/etc/sample_rax_credentials.conf`) Call it `swift_credentials.conf` or alter the `shoebox.conf` file accordingly.
 If